 The strike also represents the frustration of some drivers following years of engagement with the Gauteng Government.
-Ahead of the recent action, Unity in Diversity took a number of complaints and demands to Gauteng Transport MEC Jacob Mamabolo.
-Their demands were not new, nor is this the first time e-hailing drivers have gone on strike in South Africa.
+Ahead of the recent action, Unity in Diversity took a number of complaints and demands to Gauteng Transport Minister of the Executive Council (MEC), Jacob Mamabolo.
+Their demands were neither new, nor was this the first time that e-hailing drivers have gone on strike in South Africa.
 Meetings took place with Mamabolo last year on the same issues.
 The demands revolved around a lack of government regulation and enforcement in the sector, which leaves drivers vulnerable to exploitation and unsafe working conditions.

 In focus groups with workers on e-hailing and delivery platforms conducted by RIA last year, workers generally agreed that their working conditions were exploitative and often unsafe.
 However, many were afraid that even speaking about them might jeopardise their income, and that increased regulation of their working conditions might result in platforms like Uber and Bolt withdrawing from the South African market, and stripping them of their only livelihood.

 Many experience a profound sense of precarity – and this sense was heightened amongst the large proportion of platform workers who are migrants.
 With research conducted between lockdowns last year, and in the broader context of South Africa’s unemployment crisis, many platform workers felt that their tenuous income was better than nothing.
 But while RIA’s research revealed a range of views amongst workers about whether and how to exert their collective power, it also revealed the extent of the power platforms wield relative to their workers in South Africa.